 Counters are used as markers in Magic: The Gathering.
-One of the most common is the +1/+1 counter, but counter markers are also used for planeswalker loyalty, to charge abilities and for specific card qualities.
-This article looks at how counters work in MTG, the best cards that use counters, and finally an incredible counter deck that causes your opponent to lose after only taking 10 damage!
+One of the most common is the +1/+1 counter, but counter markers are also used for planeswalker loyalty, to charge abilities, and for specific card qualities.
+This article looks at how counters work in MTG, the best cards that use counters, what to use as counter markers, and finally an incredible counter deck that causes your opponent to lose after only taking 10 damage!

 MTG Counters rules